abakan-zz/pypstats/README.rst

   Package statistics are updated (ProDy_stats.pkl).

 Retrieving statistics at the first use will take some time, since all monthly stats files are downloaded.
+Note that downloaded files will be save in temporary folder, unless ``--nocache`` option is passed.
+Saving downloaded files will make building stats file for multiple packages faster.

 Monthly stats